jazzer/packup/README.markdown

     # enable password-less backup
     johannes        ALL=(ALL)NOPASSWD:/home/johannes/Software/Backup/packup/packup.py

 whilst of course replacing your username and path.
-Exit vi(m) by typing :x and return.
+Exit vi(m) by typing :wq and return.